 :: Principles of Macroeconomics

-ECON 131 students are required to have the necessary technology, technical-know-how, and use only hawaii.edu mail system to conduct and perform all aspects of this course online, such as studying, preparing and taking the tests.
+ECON 131 students are required to have the necessary technology, technical-know-how, and use only hawaii.edu mail system to conduct and perform all aspects of this course online, such as viewing the course material, studying, preparing for and taking the tests.
+Be sure you have all the necessary technical knowledge, equipment, and software to succeed in an online course.

 Rec Prep: ENG 22 with a grade of C or better or equivalent and 2 years of high school algebra.